jackhiggins458/writing_portfolio/content/methodology_report.md

-# Exoporter analysis methodology report
+# Australian exporter analysis methodology

-*Where to view this portfolio piece: [on the Australian Bureau of Statistics website](https://www.abs.gov.au/methodologies/characteristics-australian-exporters-methodology/2019-20).*
+*Where to view this piece: [on the Australian Bureau of Statistics website](https://www.abs.gov.au/methodologies/characteristics-australian-exporters-methodology/2019-20).*

 ---

-While I used spare time in my workday to help create learning material for colleagues at the ABS (see my [Interactive neural networks tutorial]( {{< relref "nn_tutorial.md" >}} ) piece), the bulk of my day was spent doing analysis, reporting and documentation.
+While I made the time to work on learning material for the Machine Learning Community of Practice (see my [Interactive machine learning tutorial]( {{< relref "nn_tutorial.md" >}} ) piece), my day to day role as a data scientist at the Australian Bureau of Statistics more often involved analysis, reporting and documentation.

-In one project, I was responsible for working with staff in the international trade team on developing and documenting a new methodology for analysing Australian exporters.
-While in this case [the actual analysis of the data was left to the international trade team](https://www.abs.gov.au/statistics/economy/international-trade/characteristics-australian-exporters/latest-release), I delivered the associated methodology report, which documents the key concepts, methods and data sources used in the analysis.
+In one project, I was responsible for developing and documenting a new methodology for analysing Australian exporters.
+While in this case [the actual analysis of the data](https://www.abs.gov.au/statistics/economy/international-trade/characteristics-australian-exporters/latest-release) was left to subject matter experts in a different team, I built the data pipelines, designed the methodology and wrote the associated methodology report.

+In this report, I:

+- Documented key concepts and definitions.
+- Explained how methods that this analysis used differed from methods used in other, similar analyses.
+- Detailed what data sources were used, and, where necessary, why they were chosen.
+- Met quality declaration requirements, as required by the Bureau's publishing framework.

-Subject matter experts were the intended audience for this report, so I was able to dive quite deeply into the technical concepts and methods associated with the analysis.
-That said, there were some stakeholders with less expertise in this area, so still attempted to provide enough context to make the report accessible to a wider range of stakeholders in the trade statistics space.
+Subject matter experts were the primary audience for this report, so I dove deeply into the technical concepts and definitions.
+However, we expected that some end users in the trade statistics space would have less expertise in this area, so I attempted to provide enough context to make the report accessible to a wider range of professionals.

 I followed ABS style guidelines in the writing and formatting of this report.